gsantopaolo/reforge-ai/docs/code_generation.md

 ### 1.2 SoftwareArchitect

-**Role**: Context gathering, step validation, adaptive intervention, and guardian of `kb_code` wisdom.
+**Role**: Context gathering, step validation, adaptive intervention, and guardian of `kb-code` wisdom.

 **Goal**: Produce a comprehensive **Modernization Step Brief** for each modernization step.
-This brief integrates the detailed documentation from the `gen_docs` phase with the invaluable **`kb_code`** knowledge base—the definitive source of proven migration patterns, pitfalls, and solutions.
+This brief integrates the detailed documentation from the `kb-docs` phase with the invaluable **`kb-code`** knowledge base—the definitive source of proven migration patterns, pitfalls, and solutions.
 Continuously monitor downstream work and intervene if code or process diverges from the brief or best practices.

 **Responsibilities**: